 However, the mind is capable of parallel processing, which means simultaneous processing of various inputs with varying quality (Laberge & Samuels, 1974).
 Such ability of the human brain depends on the processes needed to accomplish a task and/or the amount of practice and the ability of the individual.

-For example, a touch typist is able to read passages while typing it on the keyboard.
+For example, a touch typist is able to read passages while typing them on the keyboard.
 On the other hand, a novice typist would focus on a letter or a word at a time.

 Organizational Benefits of Information Processing Theory